pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 In the literature these molecular crystal vibrations are usually separated into 'internal' molecular vibrations (which are assumed to be flat) and 'external' vibrations (translations or rotations of the entire molecule).
-Currently Abins assumes all vibrations are flat (no dispersion) and employs semi-analytic power averaging <sup>[1]</sup> up to 4th order multiphonon interactions.
+Currently Abins assumes all vibrations are flat (no dispersion) and employs semi-analytic powder averaging <sup>[1]</sup> up to 4th order multiphonon interactions.
 This could potentially be improved by integrating the eigenvectors over the Q accessible by the instrument, rather than assuming a flat bandstructure, but the exact method